amalikb/ACIT4030_Machine_Learning_for_images_and_3D_data/README.md

 pip install matplotlib
 ````

-After the package installation, please run this code block to initiate the procedure of loading, data parsing, training/testing and validating the models
+After the package installation, please run this code block to initiate the procedures of loading, data parsing, training/testing and validating the models
 ````bash
 import os
 import glob